OUR MISSION

 Everything we do shall be carefully documented and photographed, so donors can see the results of their contributions at work.
 This lets donors know what their donation are being used wisely, and to ensure that we’re really doing the work we say we are going to do.

 This differs in practice from many other such nonprofits; we seek 100% transparency.
-We aim to make a lot with a little.™ We don’t believe in waste, and so we’re used to conserving our resources.

 For children, adolescents, and young adults in college, we plan to offer Assertiveness Workshops at schools and universities, drawing on our five years of personal training as a peer tutor at CUNY.
 Role playing, discussions, live Internet, and more, will help kids of all ages learn that assertiveness begins with knowing that standing up for what is right is always the only choice.